AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-mixedmedia-viewer-about/r-html5-mixedmedia-viewer-config-attrib/r-html5-mixedmedia-viewer-config-attrib-flyoutzoomview-imagereload.md

   </tr>
   <tr>
    <td colname="col1"> <p> <span class="codeph"> breakpoint, <span class="varname"> width </span>[; <span class="varname"> width </span>] </span> </p> </td>
    <td colname="col2"> <p>Width breakpoints for the image loaded into main view.
-The component will always use best fit size for the initial load.
-After resize it will ensure that the image in main view is always downloaded with the width equal to closest bigger breakpoint, and downscaled on the client. </p> </td>
+The component always uses best fit size for the initial load.
+After resize it ensures that the image in main view is always downloaded with the width equal to closest bigger breakpoint, and downscaled on the client. </p> </td>
   </tr>
  </tbody>
 </table>